smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 “She doesn't sleep.
 I'm convinced she doesn't sleep!
 And if she does, it’s just in bursts.
 She sleeps from Friday midnight to Saturday noon, and that will sustain her for 4-5 days.
 She's an amazing hard worker,” she says.

-Hopkins laughs but admits balancing all her commitments can be tough.
+Hopkins admits balancing all her commitments can be tough.

 “My day job always has to come first, otherwise the site wouldn’t be able to exist.
 I never say, ‘I’m going to leave work for five hours to watch gymnastics,’ although -” she lowers her voice, “I did go to the firm’s library and watch the women’s all around final in the middle of the day,” she laughs conspiratorially.